Can I Buy Gold With My 401k?

 Yes, you can buy gold in some types of 401(k) plans.
 A 401(k) plan is an employer-sponsored retirement saving and investing option offering employees a tax break on their contributions.
 When you sign up for a 401(k) plan, you automatically agree to have some percentage of your wages paid into the 401(k) account.

 These contributions are then used for diversified investments depending on your selections from the different investment options provided by your employer.
-Often these include an assortment of stocks and bonds, mutual funds, exchange-traded funds (ETFs), index funds and target-date funds.
+Often these include an assortment of stocks and bonds, mutual funds, exchange-traded funds (ETFs), index funds, and target-date funds.
 Unfortunately, precious metals like physical gold (or its directives) and most alternative assets are rarely part of the investment options offered by employer plan sponsors.

 Suppose you're committed to investing in gold bullion, and your 401(k) sponsor doesn't offer ready access to such an investment.
 In that case, you can leverage the available ETFs and mutual funds to gain indirect exposure.
-By constructively reviewing the fund descriptions offered by your sponsor, you can find some mutual funds or ETFs that hold stocks in gold exploration or mining companies (gold mutual funds and gold ETFs) and so grant you the needed exposure.
+By constructively reviewing the fund descriptions offered by your sponsor, you can find some mutual funds or ETFs that hold stocks in gold exploration or mining companies (gold mutual funds and gold ETFs) and get the needed exposure.
 You may also find fund types that trade gold derivatives.
 You can even invest in individual stocks of gold companies if your 401(k) plan has brokerage options.

 ETFs and mutual funds offer you the cheapest means of indirectly exposing your 401(k) plan to gold.
 However, suppose you want to directly add physical gold or its derivatives to your retirement portfolio.
 In that case, the best approach is to roll over the 401(k) account to a gold IRA — a self-directed IRA (SDIRA) account with gold as the investment vehicle.
 With a gold IRA, you can invest in a broad range of asset classes, from traditional to alternative assets, including gold bars and coins.